mythresh1/ChatBot/README.md

 # ChatBot
-Chatbot is a  computer program designed to simulate conversation with human users, especially over the internet
+Chatbot is a  computer program designed to simulate conversation with human users, especially over the internet.
+This project aims to develop a chatbot using Keras, natural language processing (NLP), and Python programming.
+The chatbot will serve as an interactive conversational system capable of understanding user inputs and providing human-like responses.
+By leveraging the capabilities of Keras, NLP techniques, and Python, the project aims to create a powerful and intelligent chatbot that can engage in meaningful conversations.
+The project begins with data collection and preprocessing.
+Conversational examples relevant to the chatbot's domain are gathered from various sources and cleaned to remove noise and irrelevant information.
+This dataset serves as the foundation for training and evaluating the chatbot.